Skip to main content

 Long term

 Keep in mind: You shouldn’t stop taking Xarelto on your own.
 If you stop taking it too soon, your risk of blood clots goes up.
 This could lead to a life-threatening health event, such as a stroke.
-Your healthcare provider will let you know if and when it’s OK for you to stop taking Xarelto.
+Your prescriber will let you know if and when it’s OK to stop taking Xarelto.

 5. Can you switch from warfarin to Xarelto?

-Sometimes.
-Warfarin may be a better treatment option for certain people, such as those with a mechanical heart valve.
-But if your healthcare provider OKs it, you can switch from warfarin to Xarelto.
+In some cases, you may be able to switch from warfarin to Xarelto, but not always.
+Warfarin is a preferred treatment option for certain people, such as those with a mechanical heart valve.
+But if your prescriber OKs it, you can switch from warfarin to Xarelto.

 Other anticoagulants to Xarelto